oppia/oppia-web-developer-docs/Instructions-for-Admins.md

 ## Doing a code release

 To release a new version of Oppia, follow the following steps.

-This assumes that a `release-[VERSION_NUMBER]` branch has already been cut.
+1. Cut a `release-[VERSION_NUMBER]` branch.
+Test the release branch.

+1. If any additional bugfixes need to happen, make a PR to `develop`, and cherry-pick any necessary commits onto the release branch.

 1. If any changes have been made to the integrations\_dev folder or to /static/scripts/oppia-player-0.0.0.js since the last release, run the integrations release process and test these integrations.
 More information can be found [here](https://github.com/oppia/oppia/tree/master/integrations_dev/build_new_release.py).